-When a character gets... = XP Condition (how she gains XP)
+When Daredevil makes a... = XP Condition (how they gain XP)

 Gaining XP and Leveling Up

 When you meet the XP condition, put an XP counter on the next Level of your Main Character in your Level Up Zone.
 Once you have XP equal to the number next to "Level Up", remove the XP counters from the next Level of your Main Character and replace the current version of your character with its next Level version.